 7. Elder-care facilities welcome volunteer musicians, readers and crafters to lead activities or to help with technology.
 Not sure you have a talent to share?
 Ask if you can drop by regularly to chat with residents who don’t have family or frequent visitors.

 8. Love the outdoors?
-Environmental organizations need volunteers to do tasks such as water testing, trail maintenance and animal management.
+Teens can volunteer in environmental organizations to do tasks such as water testing, trail maintenance and animal management.
 If you’re a science kid, this might be a perfect match for your skills.
+Some summer travel programs for teens offer the chance to work in animal conservation or habitat restoration.

 9. Offer to baby-sit for a family in need.
 Contact a local women’s shelter, department of social services, foster parents group or religious organization to volunteer your services.